Dhanush1004/Ex-04_CNS/README.md

 # Ex-04
-# DEMONSTRATION OF INTRUSION DETECTION SYSTEM(IDS)
+# A.DEMONSTRATION OF INTRUSION DETECTION SYSTEM(IDS)

 # AIM:
          To demonstrate Intrusion Detection System (IDS) using Snort software tool.